parkerdavis1/agave-portfolio/content/blog/2024-03-birds-music-cognition/2024-03-birds-music.md

 >One interpretation of these results is that the percepts of both pitch and timbre provide relatively poor descriptions of the perceptual cues available to starlings.
 We reasoned instead that starlings may rely on a perception of each tone based on its absolute spectral envelope (i.e., the overall pattern of spectral amplitudes across particular frequency bands) rather than abstracted features derived from the fundamental frequency (AP) or on the relative power in the harmonics (timbre). <cite><a href="https://www.pnas.org/doi/abs/10.1073/pnas.1515380113">(Bregman, et al., 2016)</a></cite>

-Every aspect of these test results is surprising and unintuitive to me.
+Every one of these results is surprising and unintuitive to me.
 Its hard to imagine how they must be hearing things, but maybe it is not as strange as it seems...

 ## Bird song is not music?